Do you know a woman who is being abused? A legal rights handbook

 If your partner is going to have a trial, VWAP staff can arrange a pre-trial interview with the Crown to discuss the evidence in your partner’s case.

 VWAP staff cannot talk about the evidence, but they can let you know what to expect during the trial.
 They might give you a tour of the court.
-They can also ask for a copy of your police statement for you to review before the trial.
+They can also ask for a copy of your police statement for you to review it before the trial.
 They can refer you to other services that might offer you support, such as help planning for your safety.

 What if the police arrest or charge me?